Handling IPN (Instant Payment Notification)

 IPN is sent only for successful transactions (paid status).
 Failed payments do not generate IPN notifications.

-Why is IPN important?
+Why IPN matters

 IPN v1 schema